BDC Hamburger Icon

 Sales reps

-Consider hiring sales representatives to widen your reach.
+Consider building a sales team to widen your reach.
 Sales reps can reach out to consumers and businesses directly, conducting outreach on behalf of a business.
 By choosing reps who work independently, you can avoid the costs associated with opening additional offices in targeted areas.

 Direct marketing